Sanglorian/orcus/Orcus Advanced Options - current.md

 **Successes Required:** 3 before 3 failures.

-**Primary Skills:** Bluff (moderate, DC 16), Diplomacy (easy, DC 11), History (moderate, DC 16), Intimidate (moderate, DC 16), Insight (hard, DC 23).
+**Primary Skills:** Bluff (moderate, DC 16), Diplomacy (easy, DC 11), History (moderate, DC 16), Insight (hard, DC 23).

-If a character fails on an Intimidate check, the difficulty of Diplomacy checks increases to moderate (DC 16).
+One time, when a character fails a check, any character can attempt an Intimidate check (moderate, DC 16).
+On a success, the failed check does not increase the number of failures by one (the Intimidate check does not count as a success itself, however).
+On a failure, future Diplomacy checks are hard (DC 23).

-**Success:** If the PCs succeed, the majordomo permits them an audience with the king immediately, and the king’s starting attitude with the PCs is friendly.
+**Success:** The majordomo permits the PCs an audience with the king immediately.

-**Failure:** The majordomo does not permit the PCs an audience with the king.
+**Failure:** The PCs do not receive an audience.

 <figure><img src="pics\LuigiCastellani_SEATEDNOBLE.png" alt="Seated Noble by Luigi Castellani" style="zoom: 33%;" /><figcaption>Seated Noble by Luigi Castellani</figcaption></figure>